panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 // logs 'H', 'i', '!'
 ```

-In the above example, `message` is a string type which is also an iterable. `for...of` cycle iterates over the characters in the string.
+In the above example, `message` is a string type that is an iterable. `for...of` cycle iterates over the characters in the string.

 ### 3.2 Spread operator

-Another great consumer of iterable is the spread operator `[...iterable]`:
+Another great consumer of iterables is the spread operator `[...iterable]`:

 ```javascript
 const message = 'Hi!';